diegocasillas/romanjs/README.md

 # RomanJS

-Converts numbers from decimal to roman
+Converts numbers from decimal to roman and vice versa

 ## Installation